 On 21st December Arthur and Catherine travelled to Ludlow Castle in the Welsh Marches where they were to form their own court.
 Catherine travelled by litter wrapped in furs while the rest of the party travelled on horseback.
 They reached Ludlow early in January and set about making the castle warm and hospitable.
 The Welsh magnates visited and Rhys ap Thomas placed both himself and his son at their service.
-Gruffydd ap Rhys was appointed Catherine’s gentleman usher.
+Gruffydd ap Rhys, a Welsh nobleman, was appointed Catherine’s gentleman usher.

 At the end of March 1502 both Arthur and Catherine were taken ill with a viral infection.
 The illness may have been plague or sweating sickness.